Directed panspermia: Objections and counterarguments

 Another objection is that space should be left pristine for scientific studies, a reason for planetary quarantine.
 However, directed panspermia may reach only a few, at most a few hundred new stars, still leaving a hundred billion pristine for local life and for research.
 A technical objection is the uncertain survival of the messenger organisms during long interstellar transit.
 Research by simulations, and the development on hardy colonizers is needed to address these questions.

 A third argument against engaging in directed panspermia derives from the view that wild animals do not — on the average — have lives worth living, and thus spreading life would be morally wrong.
-Yew-Kwang Ng supports this view, and other authors agree or disagree.
+Yew-Kwang Ng supports this view.
 Unlike the above two objections, which can be minimized by attention to detail, there is no currently-known way to influence from a distance how evolution would progress on a world seeded with life.
 O'Brien argues that the large amount of suffering among wild animals on this planet is probably a result of the way evolution by natural selection operates, and that evolutionary processes are therefore likely to result, in due time, in similar suffering wherever life evolves.
 Sivula discusses all sides of the issue and concludes that "... the risk of suffering objection constitutes a serious ethical problem – planetary seeding may be extremely good or it might be a moral disaster – depending on one's moral theory.
 Until we have identified a satisfying resolution of this predicament, humanity should abstain from any acts of cosmic preservation."
+Additionally, there is no guarantee that the future biospheres created will not suffer more than life has done on Earth.

 In popular culture

-The discovery of an ancient directed panspermia effort is the central theme of "The Chase," an episode of Star Trek: The Next Generation.
+The discovery of an ancient directed panspermia effort is the central theme of "The Chase," a 1993 episode of Star Trek: The Next Generation.
 In the story, Captain Picard must work to complete the penultimate research of his late archaeology professor's career.
 That professor, Galen, had discovered that DNA fragments seeded into the primordial genetic material of 19 worlds could be rearranged to assemble a computer algorithm.
 Amid competition (and, later, with begrudging cooperation) from Cardassian, Klingon and Romulan expeditions also exploring Galen's research clues, the Enterprise crew discovers that an alien progenitor race had indeed, 4 billion years prior, seeded genetic material across many star systems, thus directing the evolution of many humanoid species.

-Some variation of directed panspermia was also included in the plot of anime Neon Genesis Evangelion.
+Some variation of directed panspermia was also included in the plot of anime Neon Genesis Evangelion and Ridley Scott's 2012 science fiction film Prometheus.